prebid/prebid-server-java/docs/bidders/pubnative.md

 - bidder should be always set to "pubnative" (`imp.ext.prebid.bidder.pubnative`)
 - zone_id (int) should be always set to 1, unless special use case agreed with our account manager. (`imp.ext.prebid.bidder.pubnative.zone_id`)
-- app_auth_token (string) is unique per publisher huaweiAdsApp.
+- app_auth_token (string) is unique per publisher app.
 Please contact our account manager to obtain yours. (`imp.ext.prebid.bidder.pubnative.app_auth_token`)

 An example is illustrated in a section below.

 ## Testing

 Please consult with our Account Manager for testing.
-We need to confirm that your huaweiAd request is correctly received by our system.
+We need to confirm that your ad request is correctly received by our system.

 The following test parameters can be used to verify that Prebid Server is working properly with the Pubnative adapter.